carpentries-lab/metagenomics-workshop/setup.md

 the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
 Instead of connecting by ssh users can simply use the R-studio AMI terminal.

+This lesson requires a working spreadsheet program.
+If you don't have a spreadsheet program already, you can use LibreOffice.
+It's a free, open source spreadsheet program.

-## Running the lesson by yourself (Not in a The Carpentries Workshop)
+## Running the lesson by yourself (Not in a Data Carpentry Workshop)

 ### Required  software
-If you are not in a The Carpentries workshop the metagenomics specific software that you will need is:
+If you are not in a Data Carpentry Workshop the metagenomics specific software that you will need is listed in the table below.
+Follow the instructions in Option A *or* Option B to have access to these programs.

 | Software | Version | Manual | Available for | Description |
 | -------- | ------------ | ------ | ------------- | ----------- |